MooersLab/emacs-learning-spiral-hydra/README.md

 ## History
 The hydras in the above file were inspired by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
-I think he was using a org file to store this list.
+I think he was using an org file to store this list.
 Here, I am trying to reduce the friction further by the negating the need to navigate to such a file.
 You do not have to remember the name or location of that org file.
 This can be a problem if there has been a long break in the viewing of this file.